Alonso-del-Arte/chess/doc/GameRules.md

 their own piece, which then takes the place of the captured piece (except in the case of en passant).

+## Initial board state

 At the beginning of the game, the pieces are arranged in a specific manner, with each sides' pieces arrayed on opposite ends of the board.
-// TODO: Finish writing about initial board state
+Horizontally,

+* Black's "officer" pieces start out on rank 8.
+* Black's pawns start out on rank 7.
+* White's pawns start out on rank 2.
+* White's "officer" pieces start out on rank 1.

+And vertically,

+* Kings start out on file 'e'.
+* Queens start out on file 'd'.
+* Bishops start out on files 'c' and 'f'.
+* Knights start out on files 'b' and 'g'.
+* Rooks start out on files 'a' and 'h'.

 ![Initial chess board state](http://www.chessvideos.tv/bimg/3atfetccehvg.png)

+The diagram is usually rotated 180&deg; for Black's viewpoint.

+## Moving and capturing

 The pieces move in specific ways when not capturing opposing pieces: